 The district features Dominican Monastery Museum, Tallinn City Museum, the prominent Master’s Courtyard, and the beautiful St. Catherine’s Passage.

 7. Maiden’s Tower and Kiek in de Kök

 Kiek in de Kök is a stout, five-story cannon tower.
 It is 38 m (125 ft) high and has walls 4 m (13 ft) thick.
 The Maiden’s Tower – a medieval prison for prostitutes – is a part of the Kiek in de Kök Fortification Museum.
 Both of these towers date back to the 15th century.

 St. Nicholas Church is located in the southern part of the Old Town of Tallinn, between Town Hall Square and Toompea Hill.
 It was built in the 13th century by German merchants from the island of Gotland.

 Today it houses the Niguliste Museum, a branch of the Art Museum of Estonia, where ecclesiastical art can be enjoyed in its historical context.

 The spectacular, onion-domed Alexander Nevsky Cathedral is the largest Orthodox cathedral in Tallinn.
 It was built on the Toompea hill between 1894 and 1900.
 Its Russian Revival design belongs to Mikhail Preobrazhensky, a well-known Russian architect born in Vabalninkas, Lithuania (that time in the Russian Empire).
 In 1995, the building was entered in the State Register of Cultural Monuments of Estonia.

-I hope you enjoyed my guide on what to do in Tallinn!
-Please share it with your friends on your social media.
-Here are a few more informative and interesting articles that I recommend you read next:
+I hope you enjoyed my 10 best things to do in Tallinn post.
+If you like European cities with a unique atmosphere and historical heritage, here are a few more posts that I recommend you read next: